Editorial note

 - Build job-family templates and question banks; share scoring axes across similar roles.

-- Publish SLAs for first review and candidate communications.
+- Publish SLAs for first review and candidate communications—only what you can operate.

 - Run weekly calibration on edge cases; adjust rubrics with documented changes.

-- Before peak season, simulate load; finalize reusable templates and comms scripts; stage invites if needed to match interviewer capacity.
+- Before peak season, simulate load; stage invites to match interviewer capacity.

 Maintain human pathways for non-traditional profiles and appeals.
 Be transparent with candidates about steps and timelines.
-Where regulated hiring or customer diligence applies, align documentation practices accordingly—without overclaiming legal outcomes.
+Where regulated hiring or customer diligence applies, align documentation practices through your governance process and professional consultation as needed—avoid absolute external claims about legal outcomes.

 When to add multi-site or ATS integration workstreams